Schwartz Insurance Online Guide:

 The big question - do you know enough about insurance to even know what questions to ask in order to secure the best coverage, the best price and the best service?
 The good news - you don't have to become an insurance expert because help is out there!

 Insurance is sold through three different channels: independent agents, captive agents and internet sales.
-For most people, insurance is can be confusing and the terms are not always simple for the non-insurance professional.
+Most people find that insurance can be confusing and the terms are not always simple for the non-insurance professional.
 Here are some basic definitions to help you determine your best options for assistance and guidance in identifying and obtaining adequate coverage.

 An insurance agent is an intermediary between the insurance company and you, the client.
 Their key responsibilities are timely and accurate processing of paperwork and premiums.
 They may or may not ensure that you have the appropriate coverages for your situation or be looking out primarily for your needs.
 Only you will know when an insurance representative best fits YOUR need, i.e., you are comfortable they'll spend the time necessary to understand your situation.
 Insurance agents can be either: